Developing a research culture in teaching-dominated environments

 • Master thesis supervision activates a supervisor’s research nerve.

-• Research project course with students partipating in focused research task at dept.
+• Research project course with students partipating in research.

 • Second year of master’s used to be first year of PhD.